aklavo/notes/Linux-notes/linux-file-system.md

 # Linux File System Notes
 ## 1.0 Linux File System
 The Linux File System follows a tree-like structure starting at a base (or root) directory, indicated by the slash (/).
 Locations on the file system are indicated using file paths.
 Paths that start at the base directory (/) are known as absolute paths.
 Paths that start from the current working directory of the shell, are known as relative paths.

-**Absolute:** /home/andrew/Documents/file1.txt
-**Relative:** Documents/file1.txt
+**Absolute :** `/home/andrew/Documents/file1.txt`
+**Relative :** `Documents/file1.txt`

 ## 2.0 Navigating the File System